Ubinazhip/MLDM_project/README.md

 My first competetition in Kaggle.<br/>
 The competition: Mechanisms of Action (MoA) Prediction <br/>
 The link: https://www.kaggle.com/c/lish-moa/overview
-# Overview of the project
-Identify a protein target associated with a disease and develop a molecule that can modulate that protein target.
-MoA - biological activity of a given molecule.
 # Data
 Training set consists of 23814 samples and 876 features(including id's of patients), target consists of 206 features.
 So it is multilabel classification task. <br/>
 <li>Training features:</li>